klar-web-services/klonk/README.md

       condition: async () => true,
       weight: 1
     })
-    // @ts-expect-error — "typo-state" is not a valid state .addTransition({ to: "typo-state", condition: async () => true, weight: 1 }) , { initial: true });
+    // @ts-expect-error - "typo-state" is not a valid state .addTransition({ to: "typo-state", condition: async () => true, weight: 1 }) , { initial: true });
 ```

-The `withStates<...>()` pattern means **you can't transition to a state that doesn't exist** — TypeScript catches it at compile time, not runtime.
+The `withStates<...>()` pattern means **you can't transition to a state that doesn't exist**.
+TypeScript catches it at compile time, not runtime.

 ## Core Concepts

-At the heart of Klonk are a few key concepts that work together.
+Klonk has a few concepts that work together.

 ### Task